osnjunior91/strider/README.md

 Follow these steps to get your development environment set up:

 1. Clone the repository
-2. You need to access the **Strider.Infrastructure** project and run the migration commands:
+2. You need to access the **/.Infrastructure** project and run the migration commands:
 ```sh
 Add-Migration InitialCreate -o Data/Migrations
 update-database